tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 ## A slight trough of disillusionment

-Despite Swagger’s interactive power to appeal to the “let me try” desires of users, I began to realise there were some downsides to Swagger.
+Despite Swagger's interactive power to appeal to the “let me try” desires of users, I began to realise there were some downsides to Swagger.

-Swagger’s output is still just a reference document.
+Swagger's output is still just a reference document.
 It provides the basics about each endpoint, including a description, the parameters, a sample request, and a response.
-It doesn’t provide space for a Hello World tutorial, information about how to get API keys, how to configure any API services, information about rate limits, or the thousand other details that go into a user guide.
+It doesn't provide space for a Hello World tutorial, information about how to get API keys, how to configure any API services, information about rate limits, or the thousand other details that go into a user guide.

 So, even though you have this cool, interactive tool for users to explore and learn about your API, at the same time you still have to provide a user guide.
-Similarly, delivering a Javadoc or Doxygen output for a library-based API won’t teach users how to actually use your API.
+Similarly, delivering a Javadoc or Doxygen output for a library-based API won't teach users how to actually use your API.
 You still have to describe scenarios for using a class or method, how to set your code up, what to do with the response, how to troubleshoot problems, and so on.
 In short, you still have to write actual help guides and tutorials.

 With Swagger in the mix, you now have some additional challenges.
-You have two places where you’re describing your endpoints and parameters, and you have to either keep the two in sync, or you have to link between the two.
+You have two places where you're describing your endpoints and parameters, and you have to either keep the two in sync, or you have to link between the two.

 [Peter Gruenbaum](https://www.udemy.com/user/petergruenbaum/), who has published several tutorials on writing API documentation on Udemy, says that automated tools such as Swagger work best when the APIs are simple.

 I agree.
-When you have endpoints that have complex interdependencies and require special setup workflows or other unintuitive treatment, the straightforward nature of Swagger’s Try-it-out interface will likely leave users scratching their heads.
+When you have endpoints that have complex interdependencies and require special setup workflows or other unintuitive treatment, the straightforward nature of Swagger's Try-it-out interface will likely leave users scratching their heads.

-For example, if you must first configure an API service before an endpoint returns anything, and then use one endpoint to get a certain object that you pass into the parameters of another endpoint, and so on, the Try it out features in the Swagger UI output won’t make a lot of sense to users.
+For example, if you must first configure an API service before an endpoint returns anything, and then use one endpoint to get a certain object that you pass into the parameters of another endpoint, and so on, the Try it out features in the Swagger UI output won't make a lot of sense to users.

-Additionally, some users may not realise that clicking “Try it out!” makes actual calls against their own accounts based on the API keys they’re using.
+Additionally, some users may not realise that clicking “Try it out!” makes actual calls against their own accounts based on the API keys they're using.
 Mixing an invitation to use an exploratory sandbox like Swagger with real data can create some headaches later on when users ask how they can remove all of the test data, or why their actual data is now messed up.
 If your API executes orders for supplies or makes other transactions, it can be even more challenging.

 (For these scenarios, I recommend setting up sandbox or test accounts for users.)

 Finally, I found that only endpoints with simple request body parameters tend to work in Swagger.
 Another API I had to document included requests with request body parameters that were hundreds of lines long.
-With this sort of request body parameter, Swagger UI’s display fell hopelessly short of being usable.
+With this sort of request body parameter, Swagger UI's display fell hopelessly short of being usable.
 The team reverted to much more primitive approaches (such as tables and spreadsheets) for listing all of the parameters and their descriptions.

 ## Some consolations